 Review your tax instalments – Joe Scuderi

 It won’t be long before you are preparing your BAS’s and paying your PAYG instalments again.
 If your performance has dropped or expected to significantly drop compared to your last lodged tax return, free up some cash by reviewing your PAYG Instalments and varying them down if necessary.
 And as always, if you cannot meet your commits, do not bury your head in the sand, talk to your tax consultant and the ATO.

 Know your numbers – Paul Tucker

 Now is not the time to be distracted … you need to know the numbers in your business on a timely basis to be able to flex quickly when necessary.
-Sit down and go through your management reports in detail either on your own or with your adviser to truly understand the drivers of your business and what levers you could pull if necessary.
+Sit down and go through your management reports in detail either on your own or with your advisor to truly understand the drivers of your business and what levers you could pull if necessary.